Samarth18112003/askgpt-business-helper/README.md

-# Welcome to your Lovable project
+# Welcome to your Business AI Helper

-## Project info

 ## How can I edit this code?

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/09dea103-3cae-46d7-b18d-56492f94978f) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**